top of page

 山岳風景

 Lab-grown diamonds are grown in facilities on earth and do not require extensive underground mining.
 Therefore, the impact on nature and ecosystems is extremely small.
-We do not engage in slave labor or automated labor, nor do we potentially finance conflicts or wars.
+We do not engage in slave labor or child labor, nor do we potentially finance conflicts or wars.

 4. Price advantage